How to build a Smart Rule

 Step 8

 You will see a panel pop up, which is the Starting point of this variable you are building.
 You will now be adding step-by-step the different elements that create this variable.
-Click Start dynamic variable path, and you will see a list of all the properties you can work with, grouped into different variable functions.
+Click Create new, and you will see a list of all the properties you can work with, grouped into different variable functions.

-To learn what each option does, see the Guide to Smart Rule variables.
+To learn what each option does, see the Guide to dynamic variables.

 Step 9